xGEAREDx/geared-games/README.md

-hi its me pyromania and this is a small website i made (and will continue to update). i hope to find more ways to implement more unique games if there is something im working on ill put it here and in the github issues tab oh btw my sponsor botton at the top of the github repo brings you to a patreon for my favorite youtuber (bringus studios)
+hi its me pyromania and this is a small website i made (and will continue to update). i hope to find more ways to implement more unique games if there is something im working on ill put it here and in the github issues tab

 WHAT IS HE WORKING ON THATS TAKING SO LONG: